 - Applicants with an undergraduate degree with no work experience: Degree obtained with an overall GPA of 3.25 or higher for the last 60 hours provided the overall undergraduate GPA is at least 2.7.

-- Applicants with an undergraduate degree with at least 3 years professional work experience: Degree obtained with an overall GPA of 2.9 or higher.
+- Applicants with an undergraduate degree with at least three years professional work experience: Degree obtained with an overall GPA of 2.9 or higher.

 If you would like more information about the MPH degree program, you can view this MPH informational piece or feel free to contact: